-- Preparing learners for success - Meeting employers' skills needs - Ensuring financial resilience - Providing high-quality, inclusive curriculum to meet local need - Improving economic development and delivering education policy - Providing sector-leading, industry standard learning environments
+- Preparing learners for success - Providing high-quality, inclusive curriculum to meet local, community and employer need - Ensuring financial resilience - Improving economic development and delivering education policy - Providing sector-leading, industry standard learning environments

 Implementation of strategic plan

 Fareham College was judged to be outstanding by Ofsted in October 2017 and has continued to excel.
 We continue to provide outstanding support for our students and have maintained excellent achievement rates, year after year.
 Our students are well prepared for their future successes and our excellent links to local and regional employers add value to our students' studies.